dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 forces and momentums exert on the water as a fluid-dynamical system correspond to the male aspects.

+#### Ripcurrents

-> In rip currents, notice how it is the shape of the seafloor that
+> Notice how it is the shape of the seafloor that *captures and
-> *captures and channels* the collective momentum of water.
+> channels* the collective momentum of water.
+Thus, the female
+> receptive shape of the seafloor channels the male physical energy of
+> ocean waves, yielding the emergent phenomena of ripcurrents via
+> balance of dynamics of sediment dispersion and collection.

 ![Ripcurrents](/img/posts/2018-12-10-the-analytic-i-ching/waves-ripcurrents.jpg)